Xilmi/Rotp-Fusion/DetailedChanges.md

 ## What's New

+2025.03.30 (BR)
+- Added an option for armed auto-colonizer to guard or not their colonies.
+(If tagged as Attack, they will always guard.)

+2025.03.30 (Xilmi)
+- Deliberately keeping fleets at uncolonized systems had too much of an opportunity-cost.
+So it was reverted.

 2025.03.29 (BR)
 - Fixed a rare "Concurrent Modification Exception" crash when starting a combat.

 2025.03.26 (Xilmi)
 - Bugfixes in retreat-logic